"; _cf_contextpath=""; _cf_ajaxscriptsrc="/CFIDE/scripts/ajax"; _cf_jsonprefix='//'; _cf_clientid='B508CE416C79E4753EF3BAA9F05ACB55';/* ]]> */

 In both versions both output beams are parallel to the input beam to within 30 arcsec.
-In addition Thorlabs also offers a complete line of Calcite Polarizers, Polarization, Optics Components and Polarization Measurement Equipment.
+In addition Thorlabs also offers a complete line of Calcite Polarizers, Polarization Optics, and Polarization Measurement Equipment.

 Please note that the beam displacing prism is epoxied within the mount and cannot be removed.
 Please contact Tech Support for an unmounted version of the calcite beam displacer.